peidevs/OpenDataBookClub/data/crowd/utility/U_001_Electric/ReadMe.md

 If you'd rather not provide # of people in your dwelling, that's fine too.
 Entirely optional.

-This project is not about shaming individuals.
+This project is **not** about shaming individuals.
 If you provide a specific address and your usage goes up, we understand.
 It happens to all of us, just as sometimes we have more waste in our black bins.
-We are interested in broad trends in the data.
+We are interested in a **large data set**, not individual usage.

 ### Intro for planning